 Once you download the Uber or Lyft app, both rideshare applications provide an estimated trip cost before you actually hire a driver, so there are never any surprises at the end of the trip, which happens all too often in a cab.
 Furthermore, while you can tip drivers, it is not a requirement, and you can make the decision to tip, or not, after the trip is complete, because you can add it to your overall fee once you arrive at your destination.

-Tourists can also grab a bike from a bike-share stand in Miami Beach and Surfside for $24 a day or $4 for 30 minutes.
-It is a great option for travelling up and down the numerous boardwalks, and even the sand, as it is normally tightly packed.
+Tourists can also grab a bike from a bike-share stand in Miami Beach and Surfside for $26 a day or $4.95 for 30 minutes.
+It is a great option for traveling up and down the numerous boardwalks, and even the sand, as it is normally tightly packed.

 Using Public Transportation in Miami

-In every city we visit, we give the public transit a shot. we want to support the communities we visit, travel in an environmentally-friendly way, and to us, it is interesting to see the real people of a city and the streets from their perspective, through the lens of a bus or train window.
+In every city we visit, we give public transit a shot.
+We want to support the communities we visit, and travel around in an environmentally friendly way, and to us, it is interesting to see the real people of a city and the streets from their perspective, through the lens of a bus or train window.
 However, our worst experience with public transportation has been in Miami—the system is apathetic and undependable.
 For the life of me, we cannot figure out why public transportation in Florida is such a mess.
 In 2017, 116.5 million tourists visited Florida, and most of them visited Orlando and Miami.
-In each city, the public transportation is cumbersome.
+In each city, public transportation is cumbersome.

 Anyway, there are two rails that the Metro-Dade Transit Agency operates, and the two lines run jointly.
 One line, Metrorail covers 25 miles spread across 23 stations between the southern suburbs and downtown Miami.
 The locals, sadly, call it “MetroFAIL” because they don’t find it to be very useful, but at $2.25 a ride during its operating hours of 5 a.m. to midnight, you can save a ton of dough.
 If you stay in Coral Gables or Coconut Grove, you can take a bike or car to a nearby train station and ride the rail into downtown.